-Contingent Payment Dates
+Observation Dates Contingent Payment Dates

-September 28, 2023
+September 25, 2023 September 28, 2023

-December 29, 2023
+December 26, 2023 December 29, 2023

-March 28, 2024
+March 25, 2024 March 28, 2024

-June 27, 2024
+June 24, 2024 June 27, 2024

-September 26, 2024
+September 23, 2024 September 26, 2024

-December 27, 2024
+December 23, 2024 December 27, 2024

-March 27, 2025
+March 24, 2025 March 27, 2025

-June 26, 2025 (the "Maturity Date")
+June 23, 2025 (the "Valuation Date") June 26, 2025 (the "Maturity Date")

-^{} The Observation Dates are subject to postponement as set forth in "Description of the Notes-Certain Terms of the Notes-Events Relating to Observation Dates" beginning on page PS-23 of the accompanying product supplement.
+The Observation Dates are subject to postponement as set forth in "Description of the Notes-Certain Terms of the Notes-Events Relating to Observation Dates" beginning on page PS-23 of the accompanying product supplement.

 Any payments on the Notes depend on the credit risk of BofA Finance, as Issuer, and BAC, as Guarantor, and on the performance of the Underlyings.
 The economic terms of the Notes are based on BAC's internal funding rate, which is the rate it would pay to borrow funds through the issuance of market-linked notes, and the economic terms of certain related hedging arrangements BAC's affiliates enter into.
 BAC's internal funding rate is typically lower than the rate it would pay when it issues conventional fixed or floating rate debt securities.
 This difference in funding rate, as well as the underwriting discount, if any, and the hedging related charges described below (see "Risk Factors" beginning on page PS-8), will reduce the economic terms of the Notes to you and the initial estimated value of the Notes.
-Due to these factors, the public offering price you pay to purchase the Notes will be greater than the initial estimated value of the Notes as of the pricing date.
+Due to these factors, the public offering price you pay to purchase the Notes will be greater than the initial estimated value of the Notes.

 The initial estimated value range of the Notes is set forth on the cover page of this pricing supplement.
 The final pricing supplement will set forth the initial estimated value of the Notes as of the pricing date.
-For more information about the initial estimated value and the structuring of the Notes, see "Risk Factors" beginning on page PS-8 and "Structuring the Notes" on page PS-21
+For more information about the initial estimated value and the structuring of the Notes, see "Risk Factors" beginning on page PS-8 and "Structuring the Notes" on page PS-21.